Marko-Muza/ProjectAngular/README.md

 # ProjectAngular
-Just for practicing, and maybe chanche for job.
+Just for practicing, and maybe chance for job.